mateusoliveira43/cly/README.md

 pip install -r requirements.txt
 ```

-The quality measures of the template are reproduced by the continuos integration (CI) pipeline of the project, as described in `.github/workflows/ci.yml`.
+The quality measures of the template are reproduced by the continuos integration (CI) pipeline of the project.
+CI configuration in `.github/workflows/ci.yml` file.

 ## Tests